objectiv/objectiv.io/blog/2022-02-02 Meet Objectiv.md

-import BlogImage from '@site/src/components/blog-image' import VideoPlayer from '@site/src/components/video-player' import EmbedTweet from '@site/src/components/embed-tweet' import BlogQuestion from '@site/src/components/blog-question'
+import BlogImage from '@site/src/components/blog-image' import VideoPlayer from '@site/src/components/video-player' import EmbedTweet from '@site/src/components/embed-tweet' import BlogQuestionAnswer from '@site/src/components/blog-question-answer'

-*During the last 12 months, our team of ten has silently worked on an open-source project that aims to effectively integrate data science into the product analytics workflow.
+*During the last 12 months, our team has silently worked on an open-source project that aims to effectively integrate data science into the product analytics workflow.
 In this series of blog posts, we want to take you along our journey and show you what we’ve been working on.*

 <!--truncate-->